Cam-Baker/ActivityMapper/README.md

 Before you can fully use the app, you will need to request your data from Strava.
 There are instructions on how to do this in the "Bulk Data" section of [Strava's support site](https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export).
 You will recieve a zip file that you will upload to the app directly. **The app deletes your data after the map is generated**.

+## TODO

+The most glaring feature that's missing is a way to download your map.
+You'll have to use screenshots for the time being.

 ## Acknowledgements

 [GPSskyrunners](https://github.com/ssayols/GPSskyrunners) served as an inspiration for the first interation.
 This [guide](http://rcrastinate.blogspot.com/2014/09/stay-on-track-plotting-gps-tracks-with-r.html) served as a tutorial for parsing GPX files and this [guide](https://maxcandocia.com/article/2017/Sep/22/converting-garmin-fit-to-csv/) was used to convert Garmin fit files to their GPS coordinates.